SuperOfficeDocs/superoffice-docs/docs/mobile/pocket-crm/client-requirements.md

 ## Email

 The mobile app uses the same components as SuperOffice inbox in Web.
-See web server requirements.
+See [web server requirements][2].

 ## Limitations